lignazio71/daumUSB2BLE/README.md

 sudo raspi-config
 ```
 Go to point 3, then to serial interface.
 Answer the first question witn NO and the second with YES.
-Right arrow until "Finish", wehn you press enter the system will reboot.
+Right arrow until "Finish", when you press enter the system will reboot.

 Connect again ssh to the raspberry.